Steve Johnson (Days of Our Lives)

 Steve "Patch" Johnson is a fictional character on Days of Our Lives, an American soap opera on the NBC network.
-Created by head writers Sheri Anderson, Thom Racina and Leah Laiman, he has been portrayed by only Stephen Nichols on & off since 1985.
+Created by head writers Sheri Anderson, Thom Racina and Leah Laiman, he has been portrayed by only Stephen Nichols on and off since 1985.

+Casting

+In 2009, Nichols and Mary Beth Evans were written out of the soap as Steve and his wife Kayla Brady; Nichols said that he was not surprised that this happened, telling Digital Spy, "The support and story had not been there since [producer] Ed Scott was let go, which, by the way, was a huge mistake.
+Ed's departure sent morale on the set on a downward spiral."